-After a turbulent year following the COVID-19 pandemic, many businesses are being faced with the decision to reduce their workforce in order to cut costs and keep afloat.
-It's a difficult time for all, leaving many not knowing how to make their next move or what they're entitled to.
+Being faced with redundancy can leave you unsure of how to make your next move or what you're entitled to.
 In order to help you make sense of it all, we can answer some FAQs for both employers and employees.

 WHAT AM I ENITITLED TO IF I'M MADE REDUNDANT?